hungrybeagle/002c-string-variables/README.md

 ##### Task 6
 Open up the file task6.py
-It is not currently displaying the correct result.
-Correct the program so that it correctly displays the output:
+Correct the code so that it displays the following.
+Choose an appropriate command to not have the space between the $ and the wage variable
 ```
-The future belongs to those who believe in the beauty of their dreams.
+John earns $6 per hour
 ```
 (1 points)

+###### Task